21 plants to avoid in the aquarium

 Better education

 So, all in all, we need better education into what will grow underwater and what won’t.
-Part of PFK’s job is to inform the consumer about what to buy and what not to buy, so we bought a load of the most commonly stocked non-aquatics and photographed them.
+Part of PFK’s job is to inform the consumer about what to buy and what not to buy.
+So, we bought a load of the most commonly stocked non-aquatics and photographed them.

 Should just anyone sell non-aquatic varieties?